AliciaMay/Cyclistic_Capstone_Project/README.md

   filter(member_casual=="casual")
 ```

-There were several rows missing data that made up 7% of the data, but instead of deleting the data I named the cells "missing_data".
-I believe it is important to find the cause of the missing data and should be analyzed further.
+There were several cell values missing data, accounting for 7% of the total data, but instead of deleting the data, I named the cells “missing data”.
+It is critical to identify the source of the missing data and that it should be investigated further.

 ```
 dfmem$start_station_name <- sub("^$", "missing_data", dfmem$start_station_name)